-Inspector Closeau is forced to change clothes with a criminal women hitch hiker he gives a ride to.
-She steals the car and drives into a firey ambush set by other criminals for Clouseau.
+Inspector Clouseau is forced to change clothes with a criminal women hitch hiker he gives a ride to.
+She steals the car and drives into a fiery ambush set by other criminals for Clouseau.
 Everyone thinks that he is dead.
 After making his way back to his apartment that Kato has transformed into a brothel, he meets an Asian woman who responds to his query as to her identity:

 My name is Mrs. Wu, but you can call me madam.

 She sees his woman's clothes and arranges for a woman dressed in a black leather cat suit to chase him around the room while whipping him.
-Kato rushes out and rescues Closeau who remarks about himself to the gathered brothel customers who were watching:
+Kato rushes out and rescues Clouseau who remarks about himself to the gathered brothel customers who were watching:

 I am not your run of the mill transvestite.

 The movie ends up with the show down in a Hong Kong ship yard named "Lee Kee [pronounced leaky] Ship Yard."

 From Revenge of the Pink Panther

 What the fuck, out.

 Frequently heard on the radio nets in Vietnam.

 What are they going to do?
 Turn you into a frog?